Typically published between the 8th and 13th business day of the month. December data are typically published in February.

 Bank of Canada assets and liabilities: Month-end (formerly B1) was previously named Bank of Canada: Monthly series (B1).

-The Bank of Canada commenced operations in March 1935 under the terms of the Bank of Canada Act of 1934.
-Data for the month-end series (Bank of Canada assets and liabilities: Month-end (formerly B1)) are available from the commencement of operations and for the Wednesday series (Bank of Canada assets and liabilities: Weekly (formerly B2)), from 1954.
+The Bank of Canada (The Bank) commenced operations in March 1935 under the terms of the Bank of Canada Act of 1934.
+Data for the month-end series (Bank of Canada assets and liabilities: Month-end (formerly B1)) are available from the commencement of operations and for the Wednesday series (Bank of Canada assets and liabilities: Weekly (formerly B2)), from December 1980.
 The statement of assets and liabilities presented in the tables follows in general the form presented in the Bank of Canada Act.
 In compliance with the 1991 Bank Act, the statutory requirement on chartered banks to hold reserves against certain of their deposit liabilities was reduced to zero in July 1994.
 Positions of members of Payments Canada with the Bank of Canada (formally B3) presents information consistent with the new framework for monetary policy implementation in the period after the inception of the Large Value Transfer System on 4 February 1999.

 Government of Canada direct and guaranteed securities held by the Bank are purchased in the open market from investment dealers and chartered banks, or directly from the Receiver General for Canada.
 Prior to 10 November 1999, this category includes the amount of securities held under purchase and resale agreements (PRAs).